srujana-16/Gene-Sequence-Location-Prediction/README.md

     ...
   }
   ```
   - `/align_seq`: This endpoint accepts a POST request with a JSON body containing two sequence files.
-The response is a JSON body containing the alignment of the two sequences in the format:
+The response is a JSON body containing the alignment score of the two sequences in the format:
   ```json
   {
     "score": alignment_score